-There will be WeBWorK and possibly other material to help you practice technical skills and also develop understanding of the main concepts.
+There will be WeBWorK and PrairieLearn homework to help you practice technical skills and also develop understanding of the main concepts.
 You are encouraged to be active on our forums (such as Piazza or other technologies)-asking questions and providing answers (and generally discussing mathematics with your colleagues) is an excellent way to learn!